| |

 The fact it was a private tour meant I could customise the route, spending longer in the areas I wanted to linger in, which made it feel very special.

-Our fast boat was shallow enough to glide through channels thick with waterlilies, the perfect setting for spotting kingfishers, hawks and cormorants.
+Our fast boat was shallow enough to glide through channels thick with water lilies, the perfect setting for spotting kingfishers, hawks and cormorants.

 man looking at scenery of trees and lake from boat trip along small water channel